daniestevez/free-outernet/README.md

    automatically.
 This is easy to implement, but it is low on my priority list, as it is very easy to do this manually.

+## Sample KISS files

+You can use some [sample KISS files](https://drive.google.com/open?id=0B2pPGQkeEAfdbXFZNThCb1BLMzg) for testing.

 ## What is this LDPC decoding thing?

 LDPC is the only important thing that `ondd` does and that is not implemented in